 If a child has a tantrum, parents are often hesitant to bring it up later, Dr. Samar notes.
 “It’s natural to want to put that behind us.
 But it’s good to revisit briefly, in a non-judgmental way.”

 Revisiting an earlier event — say a meltdown at the toy store — engages the child in thinking about what happened, and to strategize about what could have been done differently.
-If you can come up with one or two things that might have led to a different outcome, your child might remember them next time he’s starting to feel overwhelmed.
+If you can come up with one or two things that might have led to a different outcome, your child might remember them next time they’re starting to feel overwhelmed.

 Five special minutes a day

-It can help a child who’s having a tough time in school, for instance, to know she can look forward to that special time.
+It can help a child who’s having a tough time in school, for instance, to know they can look forward to that special time.
 “This five minutes of parental attention should not be contingent on good behavior,” says Dr. Samar.
 “It’s a time, no matter what happened that day, to reinforce that ‘I love you no matter what.’ ”